 Learning Can Switch on Genes That Change the Structure of the Brain

-“Learning can ‘switch on’ genes that change neural structure.”
-Eric Kandel, M.D. neurobiologist, awarded the Nobel Prize for Physiology or Medicine in 2000 for discovering the central role synapses play in memory and learning
+“Learning can ‘switch on’ genes that change neural structure.” — Eric Kandel, M.D. neurobiologist, awarded a Nobel Prize for discovering the central role synapses play in memory and learning

 Rewiring a Brain with Light Using Light to Reawaken Dormant Neural Circuits